 You should indicate your intended major on the application form.
 In general, the admission consideration process is currently the same for all majors, including undeclared majors.
 Engineering majors do receive an additional review to ascertain their readiness in key science and math areas.
 Direct admission to accounting and business management is subject to limited enrollment.
 Due to the quantitative nature of these majors, it is recommended that students complete precalculus and be calculus-ready prior to enrollment.

 Admission to the departments of dance, music and music theatre require an audition.
 Intended theatre majors with professional experience are also required to audition.
 The department of architecture invites freshman applicants to submit a digital portfolio or complete an architecture design project to demonstrate their creativity.
-The departments of architecture, business administration, engineering, exercise science, nuclear medicine technology and occupational therapy admit freshmen directly to the major.
+The departments of architecture, business administration, engineering, exercise science and nuclear medicine technology admit freshmen directly to the major.
 All other departments evaluate students for admission during their second year of study at UB.